crazecoder/open_file/example/README.md

 ## Usage

-To use this plugin, add <a href = "https://pub.dartlang.org/packages/open_file#-installing-tab-">open_file</a> as a dependency in your pubspec.yaml file.
+To use this plugin, add [open_file](https://pub.dartlang.org/packages/open_file#-installing-tab-)as a dependency in your pubspec.yaml file.

 ## Example
 ```